Kitware/wslink/README.md

   results, the server publishes them to the client, without further action on the client's part.

+Wslink is replacing a communication layer based on Autobahn WAMP, and so one of the goals is to be fairly compatible with WAMP, but simplify the interface to the point-to-point communication we actually use.

 ## Examples

-* Set up a virtualenv using requirements.txt
+* Set up a Python (2.7 or 3.5+) [virtualenv] using requirements.txt
 * `cd wslink`
 * `python examples/webserver.py`
   - starts a webserver at [localhost](http://localhost:8080/) with buttons to test RPC and pub/sub methods